1 Your job is not going to take care of you. In today’s world there is no such thing as job security, even if you work for a big corporation or the government. Good jobs are hard to find and even harder to keep.

-I’m a big fan of Robert Kiyosaki.
-I recently read his book “The Business of the 21st Century” and I absolutely loved it.
+I recently read the book “The Business of the 21st Century” by Robert Kiyosaki and I absolutely loved it.
 This book is really designed to share with prospects to educate them about the power network marketing.

 What I want to do in the rest of this blog post is share some of my favorite quotes from the book.
 Each quote is in bold and italics.
 After each quote I will also share my own two cents on the topic.
 Enjoy.

 # 3 The S quadrant is typically a trap.
-As a self-employed person, you are still trading hours for dollars and you don’t have leverage.
+As a self-employed person, you are still trading hours for dollars and you don’t have any leverage.
 You basically own your own job.
+Everything relies on you and you alone.
 That’s fine until you want to take time off or you lose your ability to work.
+Most people working in the “S” quadrant work twice as hard as they did in their job and make half as much.

 # 6 People who work for income work harder and harder, only to be taxed more and more.
 The more you make the more the government takes, and at a higher rate.
 Employees have no tax incentives either.
 Owning a business allows you to legally minimize your taxes.

 # 11 If it doesn’t make you money, it’s not an asset, it’s a liability.
-Anything that takes your money is a liability.
+Anything that takes your money out of your pocket is a liability.

 # 13 In network marketing, instead of earning income, you build an asset – your business – and the asset generates income.
-This is where most people get confused.
+This is where most people get confused about network marketing.
 Your goal is to build your network, which can pay you for many years to come, not just today.

 # 16 Network marketing is not about earning more income; it’s about building an asset.
-Enough said.
+Your ultimate goal is to build an asset that continues to pay you month-after-month.

 # 18 You don’t really have freedom until you have financial freedom.
-Until you have enough residual income coming in that pays for your living expenses each month, and more, you will never be totally free.
+Until you have enough residual income coming in that pays for your living expenses each month, or more, you will never be totally free.
+Most people are only one or two paychecks away from bankruptcy.

 # 19 Many people spend their lives hanging out and networking with people who hold them back financially.
 Take advice from people who have what you want and avoid the haters.
 Surround yourself with people who uplift you and encourage you and avoid the people who bring you down.
 Never take advice from someone who doesn’t have what you want.

 # 20 According to the Direct Selling Association (DSA), a significant number of people who join network marketing companies and stick with them rank the social network they belong to as an even higher priority than the income they earn.
-Most people simply want to belong to something bigger than themselves.
+Most people want to belong to something bigger than themselves.
 They want more friends and better relationships.
 Your job is to create a team culture than enables that.
+Create a strong community and attrition won’t be a huge problem.

 # 21 The power is not in the product; the power is in the network.
 Your product is important, but your network is even more important.